GaryHughes/Exchange/Part 2/shell_solution/README.md

 ## Omit the generation number

- The `sort` utility is stable so there is no need to carry around a generation number and use that in the sort to provide stability.
+ The `sort -s` utility is stable so there is no need to carry around a generation number and use that in the sort to provide stability.
 3 elements to implementing this:
   - ensure all new orders are appended to the end of the book file
   - sort numeric by the first field in the file (price).
 Sorting by 1 field instead of two is probably makes the sort a bit faster.
   - when processing a trade that part-fills an order, amend the first line in-place (rather than at appending to the back and re-sorting, as the initial implementation did).